Sukeban Deka: Video games

-Two games based on the TV series were made at the time: Sukeban Deka II, developed and published in 1987 by Sega for the Master System, and Sukeban Deka III, developed by Shouei System and published by Toei in 1988 for the Famicom.
+Two games based on the TV series were made at the time: Sukeban Deka II, developed and published in 1987 by Sega for the Master System, and Sukeban Deka III, developed by Shouei System and published by Toei Animation in 1988 for the Famicom.
 Both were only released in Japan.

 Reception

 The original manga has been described as a "massively popular gang girl series", and has sold over 20 million copies in Japan.
-Erica Friedman of Yuricon classified it as "one of the three classic girl-gang series" along with Hana no Asuka-gumi and Yajikita Gakuen Dōchūki.
+Erica Friedman of Yuricon classified it as "one of the three classic girl-gang series" along with Hana no Asuka-gumi! and Yajikita Gakuen Dōchūki.
 Moreover, Friedman said Sukeban Deka influenced both and is "the origin of the whole girl-gang madness that filled the 1980s".
 She also stated the series paved the way for series such as Revolutionary Girl Utena and PreCure.
 The series' popularity has proven to be longstanding as the TV drama's DVD rerelease sold 130,000 copies in 2005, which prompted Toei to produce the third live-action film.
-By 2013, it still affected popular culture with the TV drama ending inspiring Kill la Kill anime ending.
+By 2013, it still had impact on popular culture with the TV drama ending inspiring the anime ending of Kill la Kill.

 Regarding the content, Friedman commented on the atypical level of violence and sex for a shōjo manga.
 She also noted the mix of shōnen and shōjo art style, and concluded that it is a shōjo that can appeal for the shōnen public.
 Carlos Ross, writing about the OVA for THEM Anime Reviews, stated that Sukeban Deka "is Asian action drama faithfully translated into the cel medium, and done well, to boot."
 Chris Beveridge, writing for Mania Entertainment, felt the OVA was "a middle of the road release".
 Helen McCarthy in 500 Essential Anime Movies states that the characters "are nicely drawn", the blossoming relationship between Saki and Sanpei "is handled convincingly", and that "teenagers will relate to the story's themes of betrayal, powerlessness, and being an outsider".
 Jonathan Clements and Helen McCarthy's The Anime Encyclopedia description of the series said it had an "essential silliness", although it is an "entertaining one-joke knockabout".